LauraMarott/SocialGraphs/index.md

 Regarding the term *success* it might be relevant for IMDb to rethink the ratings, since it is mainly the upper part of the scale that is used according to the above analyses.
 Maybe a more adequate use of the scale will make it easier to see differences in the analyses conducted here.
 Or what do you think?

-We hope that no matter why you have visited this website you have learned something and most important gives you motivation to learn more about *What makes a movie successful*.
+We hope that no matter why you have visited this website you have learned something and most important gained motivation to learn more about *What makes a movie successful*.

 ### Explainer Notebook